Highlander (film): Soundtrack

-Release and reception
+Release

-Highlander opened in Los Angeles on March 7, 1986.
+Highlander premiered at the Avoriaz Fantasy Film Festival in January 1986 as the non-competitive closing film.
+It opened in Los Angeles on March 7, 1986.
 The film had a 116-minute running time in the United Kingdom and a 111-minute running time in the United States.
 Roughly eight minutes of footage was cut from the film for its U.S. theatrical release.
 Most of the cuts were sequences involving a specifically European brand of humor which the distributors thought American audiences would not find funny, such as Connor being repeatedly head-butted by one of his clansmen, the duelist shooting his assistant, and the Kurgan licking the priest's hand.
 The cut Mulcahy found most objectionable was the deletion of the scene showing how Connor met Rachel, because he could see no reason for its removal and believed that the relationship between Connor and Rachel was incomprehensible without it.

+Box office

-The film grossed $2.4 million on its opening weekend and ended with $5.9 million in the US.
+The film grossed $2.4 million on its opening weekend in the United States and ended with $5.9 million in the United States and Canada.
+In the UK, the film grossed £147,753 in its opening weekend.
 Internationally, the film grossed $12.9 million.
-Upon initial U.S. release, Highlander was not well-received, but it gained wide and persistent popularity in Europe and other markets, as well as on home video.
+Upon initial U.S. release, Highlander was not well received, but it gained wide and persistent popularity in Europe and other markets, as well as on home video.
 It has since become a cult film in both domestic and non-domestic markets, leading to four sequels, a television series, and various other spin-offs.